Tutorial - How to create custom workflow elements for JIRA 3.x

 - functions that are executed on completion of a workflow transition

-- Java classes encapsulating workflow element logic
+- Java classes that encapsulate the workflow element logic

 - Resource templates for display of the workflow element

-A Condition restricts the execution of a workflow transition until certain criteria are met.
-If the Condition fails, the transition link will not be available on the 'View Issue' page.
+A condition restricts the execution of a workflow transition until certain criteria are met.
+If the condition fails, the transition link will not be available on the 'View Issue' page.

-This section of the tutorial focuses on the Condition element and provides an example custom Condition which can be plugged into JIRA.
+This section of the tutorial focuses on the condition element and provides an example custom condition which can be plugged into JIRA.

 The SubTaskBlockingCondition (another system condition) determines if a transition is available for an issue based on the status of its associated sub-tasks.
 The user specifies a list of statuses that will permit the transition to be available.

 For example, the 'Close Issue' workflow transition link for an issue can be conditioned to be only available if all related sub-tasks are associated with the 'Closed' status.
 In effect, this transition link is not available for the parent issue until all sub-tasks are closed.

 Custom workflow conditions

 For developers designing a custom workflow condition, we recommend that the custom condition class extend the